dhanb001/Ipconfig/README.md

 ## Developer Diary

   First, I would like to say that these questions have been extremely helpful in my learning of Java.
 I thought I knew a fairly large amount, but these questions forced me to teach myself much more than I thought necessary.
 However, I used my copy of Oracle's *Java The Complete Reference Ninth Edition* to teach myself the necessary concepts and strategies in order to complete these questions.
 I have learned more from these assignments than I have learned in a single semester in the classroom.

+  Regarding the individual questions, I started with the 3rd prompt on Object Comparison.
+I originally had everything for the prompt in a **Single** class.
+It worked fine but it showed my ineptitude when starting the project.
+I came back and divided the class into the BookCompare driver and the Book class.
+The change was simple, but it massively improved readability.